 Provision of QoS in the UMTS air interface is related to functionalities of the radio interface protocol architecture, which is shown in Fig. 1.
 The WCDMA physical layer offers data transmission services to Medium Access Control (MAC) layer [1] by means of Transport Channels (TrCh).
 The set of specific attributes of the physical layer (channel coding, interleaving, and transmission rate) is referred to as the Transport Format (TF) of the considered TrCh, and it determines the transmission quality for the data information to be sent.
-The MAC entity is responsible for mapping Logical Channels (LCh) onto Transport Channels, selection of TF, priority handling and dynamic scheduling.
-A set of LChs types is defined for the different kinds of data transfer services offered by MAC.
+The MAC entity is responsible for mapping Logical Channels (LCh) onto TrChs, selection of TF, priority handling and dynamic scheduling.
+A set of LCh types is defined for the different kinds of data transfer services offered by MAC.
 They can be dedicated, shared and common channels.
 A LCh is defined by the type of transferred information.
+Each of the multiplexed LChs may have variable data rate on a TTI (Transmission Time Interval) by TTI basis.
+Each combination of rates on the individual channels results in a certain data format to be transmitted, defining the total number of bits per frame and their assignment to the individual channels (Transport Format Combination - TFC) [2].

-Fig. 1 UTRA-FDD Radio Interface protocol architecture
+Figure 1.
+UTRA-FDD Radio Interface protocol architecture